RogerMReyes/Reading-Notes/structure-web-pages-with-HTML.md

 ## WireFrame Design

-A wireframe is how the user/ client wants to process and place the information on a site
+A wire frame is how the user/ client wants to process and place the information on a site
 Focus on meeting the clients needs or making the layout as smooth as possible
 Planning the design early will help smooth out the later processes
-Be sure to research the app or product in order to incorpate the data into the structure and vision of the end product
+Be sure to research the app or product in order to incorporate the data into the structure and vision of the end product

-Wireframes can either be done by hand on a piece of paper or by wireframe tools.
+Wire frames can either be done by hand on a piece of paper or by wire frame tools.
-Paper allows flexability and are easy to change on spot
+Paper allows flexibility and are easy to change on spot
-While wireframe tools have several extra features that may make the design process smoother
+While wire frame tools have several extra features that may make the design process smoother

 [Return to the Main Page](https://rogermreyes.github.io/reading-notes/)